mambarek/employees-webapp/README.md

 Now you can import and use the stubs in your Application

-## It works but this not practical
-It's ok now the API Library is in npm registry and it s available for all developer so anyone can now use it with npm install or add it to dependencies in package.json
+Now the API Library is in npm registry and it s available for all developer so anyone can now use it with npm install or add it to dependencies in package.json

 ## Consume the API
-The Generated API containing every thing you need. the files contains Service Classes so you don't have to implement them manually.
+The Generated API containing every thing you need. the files contain service classes.
+So you don't have to implement them manually.
 You have to configure them like set the BASE_PATH for the API

 It's generally a good practice to extend the src/environments/*.ts files by adding a corresponding base path:
 ```